yangji78/DeepPDBR/README.md

 # DeepPDBR
-code for 《Predicting Docker Build Result based on Deep Abstract Syntax Tree and Deep Neural Network》
+Experimental code and dataset for 《Predicting Docker Build Result based on Deep Abstract Syntax Tree and Deep Neural Network》